muggy8/improbable/have-and-havenot/FzeXuZCU.md

 "Phanna are you ok?"
 I shouted.

-But Phanna didn't give me a proper responce
+But Phanna didn't give me a proper response

 I placed my hand on Phanna's shoulder again and tried again.